Cohomology of the Universal Abelian Surface with Applications to Arithmetic Statistics: Cohomology of the Universal Abelian Surface

 \end{enumerate} \end{thm} \begin{rmk} Although we do not need the full power of Theorem \ref{thm:petersen} to compute $H^*(\mathcal X_2; \Q_\ell)$, the existence of such a result is important for the calculations in Sections \ref{sec:fiber-powers} and \ref{sec:symmetric-powers}. \end{rmk}

 We now give examples of computations using Theorem \ref{thm:petersen}.
 The next corollary gives all applications of this theorem that we explicitly use in the rest of the paper.
-All results are up to semi-simplification. \begin{cor} \end{cor} \begin{proof} The smallest weight possible for nonzero cusp forms of $\SL(2, \Z)$ is $12$.
-(For example, see \cite[Theorem 7.4]{serre-arithmetic}.)
-Thus $s_k' = s_k = 0$ and $S_k = 0$ for all $k < 12$.
+All results are up to semi-simplification. \begin{cor} For all integers $k \geq 0$,